0veek/oto/README.md

 rpm/Oto-<version>-1.x86_64.rpm
 ```

-The npm `tauri` script (`scripts/tauri.mjs`) sets `NO_STRIP=1` and, on Linux `build`, checks for appindicator via `pkg-config` before starting the compile. `NO_STRIP=1` avoids the older `strip` executable embedded in `linuxdeploy` failing on modern Linux ELF sections such as `.relr.dyn`.
-The first AppImage build may need network access to download the AppImage runtime.

-Debian packages declare `libayatana-appindicator3-1` as a runtime dependency automatically once the host library is detected.

-### Flatpak and release automation

-[`packaging/dev.oto.app.yml`](packaging/dev.oto.app.yml) wraps the Tauri Debian artifact in a GNOME-runtime Flatpak.
-Build instructions and sandbox limitations are in [`packaging/README.md`](packaging/README.md).
-Local models for the Flatpak belong under `~/.local/share/oto`.
+The `npm run tauri build` wrapper checks for AppIndicator and sets `NO_STRIP=1`
+to avoid older `linuxdeploy` strip binaries failing on modern ELF sections.
+The
+first AppImage build may require network access to download its runtime.

+The [Flatpak packaging guide](packaging/README.md) explains how to wrap the
+Tauri Debian artifact and documents the sandbox limitations.
+GitHub Actions
-GitHub Actions runs frontend checks, production compilation, Rust tests, and `cargo check` on pushes and pull requests.
-Pushing a `v*` tag builds AppImage, Debian, and RPM artifacts into a draft GitHub release.
+runs frontend checks, production compilation, Rust tests, and `cargo check`;
+tags matching `v*` create draft releases with AppImage, Debian, and RPM
+artifacts.

 ## Architecture

-Oto is one Tauri 2 desktop application: Svelte owns the two webview interfaces, while Rust owns audio, credentials, global shortcuts, providers, injection, and pipeline state.
+Oto is a Tauri 2 desktop application.
+Svelte owns the overlay and settings
+webviews, while Rust owns audio capture, credentials, global shortcuts,
+providers, text insertion, and pipeline state.

 ```text
 .